matjos/ninjabook-nodejs/README.md

 ### Twitter

-If you want to download data from the Twitter API, issue `ninjabook twitterapi` to add OAuth credentials.
+Because of bandwidth throttling you need to authenticate to Twitter's API.
+So if you want to download data from the Twitter API, you need to set the following environment variables with the keys needed.

-* `ninjabook twitterapi` - Prompts for OAuth keys and secret words
+    export TWITTER_CONSUMER_KEY={the consumer key}
+    export TWITTER_CONSUMER_SECRET={the consumer secret}
+    export TWITTER_OAUTH_TOKEN={the access token}
+    export TWITTER_OAUTH_TOKEN_SECRET={the access token secret}

+You can get these OAuth keys by registering an application at [Twitter's Developers site](https://dev.twitter.com/apps).
+The keys should be listed in the application details page.

 * `ninjabook followers` - Prints out top 10 ninjas ranked by number of followers
 * `ninjabook friends` - Prints out top 10 ninjas ranked by number of friends
 * `ninjabook tweets` - Prints out top 10 ninjas ranked by number of tweets